 - LinkedIn integration

-Finance and Operations also has very tight integrations to all the D365 family products such as Sales, Marketing, Service, Office, Excel and more.
+Finance and Supply Chain Management also has very tight integrations to all the D365 family products such as Sales, Marketing, Service, Office, Excel and more.
 These integrations allow you to access end-to-end information in one single enterprise system.
 This allows users to unlock data from a number of different sources.
 Many of these tools were not available in AX and will give users a better understanding of their current business situation and projections into the future.

 There is a lot more flexibility as well.
 The D365 new licensing model now means users can save money on user and device licenses that will improve flexibility.
 Role Centers has been replaced now with Workspaces and this allows multiple aspects and features of D365 to be used simultaneously via a customized dashboard.
 The workspace simplifies the user experience and it helps to make new and inexperienced users much more productive.

 Additionally, the search capabilities within the system have been improved, making it much easier to find information no matter where it is in the system.
 The robust integration to Excel, enables bi-directional data exporting and importing from Finance and Supply Chain Management to Excel.

 Perhaps one of the most valuable additions to Finance and Supply Chain Management is PowerBI.
 With PowerBI, it’s possible to create and embed highly intuitive business reports and visualizations into the D365 interface.
 This allows users to unlock, and leverage, important data and generate reports instantly.

 Additionally, there are numerous apps available that integrate with Finance and Supply Chain Management offering features like machine learning and artificial intelligence.
 These apps allow you to make better decisions when it matters.